 Private Mirror BL Server

-The bad news is that we charge $1000 per year per server for this service.
-To pay for private mirror access, make a $1000 payment through PayPal:
+The charge is $1000 per year per server for this service.
+To pay for private mirror access, make a $1000 payment through Stripe:

-Be sure to include the email address you will be contacting us from in your PayPal payment to assist us in matching the payment to you.
+Be sure to include the email address you will be contacting us from in your Stripe payment to assist us in matching the payment to you.